 It consists of twenty-eight white marble steps, now encased by wooden steps, located in a building which incorporates part of the old Lateran Palace, located opposite the Basilica of Saint John Lateran.
 They are located next to a church which was built on ground brought from Mount Calvary.

-The stairs lead to the Sancta Sanctorum (English: Holy of Holies), the personal chapel of the early Popes in the Lateran palace, known as the chapel of St. Lawrence.
+The stairs lead to the Sancta Sanctorum (English: Holy of Holies), the personal chapel of the early Popes in the Lateran palace, known as the Chapel of St. Lawrence.

 The Holy Chalice, also known as the Holy Grail, is in some Christian traditions the vessel that Jesus used at the Last Supper to serve wine.
 The Synoptic Gospels refer to Jesus sharing a cup of wine with the Apostles, saying it was the covenant in his blood.
 The use of wine and chalice in the Eucharist in Christian churches is based on the Last Supper story.
 However, few traditions developed about the Last Supper chalice itself.

 The cup is made of dark red agate which is mounted by means of a knobbed stem and two curved handles onto a base made from an inverted cup of chalcedony.
-The agate cup is about 9 centimeters (3.5 inches) in diameter and the total height, including base, is about 17 centimetres (7 inches) high.
+The agate cup is about 9 centimetres (3.5 inches) in diameter and the total height, including base, is about 17 centimetres (7 inches) high.
 The lower part has Arabic inscriptions.
 It was most likely produced in a Palestinian or Egyptian workshop between the 4th century BC and the 1st century AD.

-It is kept together with an inventory list on vellum, said to date from AD 262, that accompanied a lost letter which detailed state-sponsored Roman persecution of Christians that forced the church to split up its treasury and hide it with members, specifically the deacon Saint Lawrence.
+It is kept together with an inventory list on vellum, said to date from AD 262, that accompanied a lost letter that detailed state-sponsored Roman persecution of Christians that forced the church to split up its treasury and hide it with members, specifically the deacon Saint Lawrence.
 The physical properties of the Holy Chalice are described and it is stated the vessel had been used to celebrate Mass by the early Popes succeeding Saint Peter.

 Pope John Paul II himself celebrated mass with the Holy Chalice in Valencia in November 1982.
 In July 2006, at the closing Mass of the 5th World Meeting of Families in Valencia, Pope Benedict XVI also celebrated with the Holy Chalice, on this occasion saying "this most famous chalice" (hunc praeclarum Calicem), words in the Roman Canon said to have been used for the first popes until the 4th century in Rome.

-Bennett (2004) argues for the chalice's authenticity, tracing its history via Saint Peter's journey to Rome, Pope Sixtus II, Saint Lawrence, and finally to the Monastery of San Juan de la Peña whence it was acquired by King Martin I of Aragon in 1399.
+Bennett (2004) argues for the chalice's authenticity, tracing its history via Saint Peter's journey to Rome, Pope Sixtus II, Saint Lawrence, and finally to the Monastery of San Juan de la PeΓ±a whence it was acquired by King Martin I of Aragon in 1399.
 Bennett presents as historical evidence a 17th-century Spanish text entitled Life and Martyrdom of the Glorious Spaniard St. Laurence from a monastery in Valencia, which is supposed to be a translation of a 6th-century Latin Vita of Saint Laurence, written by Donato, an Augustinian monk who founded a monastery in the area of Valencia, which contains circumstantial details of the life and details surrounding the transfer of the Chalice to Spain.

 According to Christian traditions, the Gifts were preserved by Mary of Nazareth and given by her to the Jerusalem Church.
 They were located there until the year 400.
 Later, the Byzantine Emperor Arcardius translated them to Constantinople and placed them in the Hagia Sophia church, until the Fall of Constantinople in 1453.